 This post contains affiliate links, you can read my full disclosure HERE

 Macrame supplies can get expensive, so if you are just starting out I recommend purchasing some inexpensive macrame string from Amazon.
-Here are the links to what I purchased when I first started.
+Here are a couple of things I purchased when I first started and I have a list of 5 must have tools in my resource library ( You can get access to it at the bottom of this post) that will make this craft much easier.

 You can purchase dowel rods at your local craft store for just a couple of dollars and you will also need a sharp pair of scissors and a measuring tape.